medavidallsop/old-post-notice/readme.txt

 - Default styling included
 - Color options for the background/text color
 - Styling can be disabled to allow styling via custom CSS
-- Dashboard page under the posts menu that displays all posts that are displaying the old post notice
+- Dashboard page under the posts menu that lists all posts displaying the old post notice
-- Dashboard widget displaying a selection of posts that are displaying the old post notice
+- Dashboard widget that lists a selection of posts displaying the old post notice

 = Usage =